 I am amazed at how many women I see who after being married for 5, 10, 15, 20 years have decided that their husband is no longer worth pleasing when it comes to their physical appearance.
 They have the mindset “well, he better love what’s on the inside and not care about what’s on the outside.”
 This idea has some value to it, because he most definitely should care about what’s on the inside.
 But to deny that God has made us visual and given us physical attraction to one another is to deny reality.
 Women should always make their main priority to strive for godliness.
 I want to lay out a case that with that striving for godliness will come the desire to love and please your spouse.
 This includes the physical aspect.
 To submit to him in all areas, even in the areas of dress and appearance.
 As a hair stylist, I would have women who would come into the salon and tell me “my husband prefers my hair long, but it’s too much to take care of so I’m chopping it off.”
 It always made me sad to see their husbands opinions thrown to the wayside.

-While there is not a specific verse that details “wives, stay pretty for your husband” there are guiding principles given in Scripture that I want to use to lay out my argument.
+While there is not a specific verse that details “Wives stay pretty for your husbands,” there are guiding principles given in Scripture that I want to use to lay out my argument.
 For example, the Scripture never explicitly says “mow your lawn and take care of your house” but we know there are warnings against laziness and slothfulness and we are admonished to be good stewards of what God has given us.
+Why would we not be good stewards of the beauty God has given us.
+Or of the bodies we have been given?
 We know that sacrificing what you want for the other is the key to a successful marriage.
 For instance, my husband hates beards.
 He says they itch him and annoy him.
-He has one at the moment and has for the past 2 months.
+He has one at the moment and has for the past four-five months.
 Why?
 For one reason, because I like them.
 I asked him to grow one.
 So out of love for me he grew one.

 I want to take you to some Scripture to make my point.
 Because my opinion doesn’t really matter.
 God’s Word is the authority in all matters.